-The 70° wide-field imaging effect based on vertical flight path LOS compensation was shown in Fig. 15.
+The 70° wide-field imaging effect based on vertical flight path LOS compensation is shown in Fig. 15.
 The system delivered good imaging performance, with rich image information and clearly discernible target details.
-Due to the simple stitching applied to the images, some geometric distortions were observed in the buildings, but the central FOV exhibited good overlap.
+Due to the simple stitching applied to the images, some

 As with the majority of studies, the current study was subject to limitations.
-The combined correction LOS path design proposed in this study weas based on the assumption that all imaging rows were at the same ground elevation.
+The combined correction LOS path design proposed in this study was based on the assumption that all imaging rows were at the same ground elevation.
 This strategy was less applicable to steep mountainous terrains with significant ground elevation variations.
 If the ground elevation changed significantly within an imaging row, a corresponding scanning strategy would need to be designed based on the actual terrain.